Winvale Blog

 11. Non-Federal Entity Designation

-You are also not subject to the Price Reduction Clause if you are using the TDR method.
-The Price Reduction Clause requires that you (the contractor) must define the discount relationship with your BOA customer and any time you lower your prices for them, you must change your GSA Schedule prices so it maintains the discount delta.
+You are also not subject to the Price Reduction Clause under TDR.
+The Price Reduction Clause requires you to define the discount relationship with your BOA customer and any time you lower your prices for them, you must change your GSA Schedule prices so it maintains the discount delta.
+This clause will go away soon with Refresh #31.

-With TDR, you are required to report information on 11 transactional data elements mentioned above and you must report on a monthly basis instead of quarterly.
+With TDR, you are required to report information on 12 transactional data elements mentioned above (and the optional 4 elements) and you must report on a monthly basis instead of quarterly.
 Your Industrial Funding Fee (IFF) payments are still due quarterly on the 30th day of January, April, July, and October like with Commercial Sales Practices, but you can opt to pay them monthly.

 How Do You Determine Pricing with TDR?

-So, if you don't have to submit Commercial Sales Practices, you may be wondering, how does GSA ensure you have "fair and reasonable" pricing?
+So, if you don't have to submit Commercial Sales Practices anymore, you may be wondering, how does GSA ensure you have "fair and reasonable" pricing?
 The main determining principles for "fair and reasonable" pricing are:

 • The pricing for “like and similar” goods or services on competitor contracts